 In fact, parsley has so many nutrients that eating it is almost like taking a multivitamin, antioxidant and mineral supplement – one that is all natural and available at a fraction of the cost!

 It not only nourishes the skin but also reduces scars and blemishes, and stimulates the production of collagen, which is the key to cell repair and thus fewer wrinkles!

-Parsley is well known for helping most kidney problems and bladder / urinary tract infections; it helps in water retention (oedema), and also provides general immune support.
-Also, parsley has been proven to refresh the breath.
-It’s very effective to chew some parsley after eating fresh garlic.
+Parsley is known for helping with many kidney problems and bladder / urinary tract infections; it also helps in water retention (oedema), and provides general immune support because is rich in naturally occurring minerals and vitamins.

 Moreover, parsley is high in chlorophyll – a blood purifier that aids in digestion and detoxification, particularly of the kidneys but also of the liver.
 And the herb packs in dense nutrients including: